 When asked, ‘What is the role of Mthwakazi in uniting the people of Zimbabwe?’
 What immediately comes to mind is, ‘What has Mthwakazi not done and what has Mashonaland done?’
 Zimbabwean society has a collective responsibility to facilitate change in the Zimbabwean political destiny, but facts must not be clouded by emotions.

-The beginning of change in Zimbabwe will happen when those communities not affected by tribalism start to feel the same pain as those affected by it; when Mashonaland starts to identify with Gukurahundi victims for non-selfish political motives, its worldview will be altered, and genuine change will unfold.
+The beginning of change in the country will happen when those communities not affected by tribalism start to feel the same pain as those affected by it; when Mashonaland starts to identify with Gukurahundi victims for non-selfish political motives, its worldview will be altered, and genuine change will unfold.

-Let us stop beating by the bush, political change in Zimbabwe is contingent on Mashonaland and ethnic Shona people pulling their weight in confronting the wholly inappropriate political system that has overseen widespread human rights abuses.
+Let us stop beating by the bush, political change in Zimbabwe is contingent on Mashonaland and ethnic Shona people taking active steps to confront the wholly inappropriate and discriminatory political system that has overseen widespread human rights abuses.

 Mashonaland must be ready to do away with the sense of entitlement.
 This self-absorbed mentality has to go for the country to move as one.
 It has to be fully understood that if the country continues being ‘all about Mashonaland’ the inevitable would be that Mashonaland will end up being ‘all by itself’ and Matabeleland being its own entity.